 What they do

 Dentists are responsible for the care of human teeth and gums.
-The main job and focus of a dentist is to diagnose and treat problems with their patient?s teeth, gums and other related parts of the mouth.
+Their main job responsibility is to diagnose and treat problems with their patient’s teeth, gums and other related parts of the mouth.

 Although the key responsibilities and duties of a dentist will change based on their experience and who they work for, their typical duties include:

 - Diagnosing and providing appropriate dental treatment to their patients.
-These include things such as regular teeth cleaning, root canals, fillings, surgical extractions, implants or cosmetics such as dentures or teeth whitening.
+This include things such as regular teeth cleaning, root canals, fillings, surgical extractions, implants or cosmetics such as dentures or teeth whitening

-- Educating their patients and improving their understanding on what is correct oral health and hygiene.
+- Educating their patients and improving their understanding on correct oral health and hygiene

 Why they are needed